Lukires/blog/_posts/2022-10-25-donkey-car.markdown

 Adaptive throttling\
 Custom course\
 Procedural generation of courses perhaps\
-Using model on donkey car\
+Using a model trained in a simulation on a real life donkey car\